The way we design our societies affects our lives. Duh. It's such a mundane concept that we forget about it.

 In the modern world of cement boxes and flat paved expanses, our buildings actually make us sick (see: sick building syndrome).
 As an architectural designer, I get frustrated when I see politicians and activists trying to "save the planet" by creating policies and programs, I feel we are missing out on the actual root of the crisis.
 Those actions are important, but how can we solve the problem of overconsumption and depletion when our cities and towns reinforce our habitual urge to dominate nature, instead of protect it?

-It seems obvious that humans would act in a way that is unsupportive of life on Earth if we feel disconnected from nature and our planet.
+It seems obvious that humans would act in a way that threatens life on Earth if we felt disconnected from nature and our planet, but we still do it.
+Hard, artificial materials and surfaces; lifeless, dark spaces and streets...
 The way we design our societies affects our lives, and, the way we design our societies also reflects our lives.
 It's a feedback loop, what we invest in and protect says everything about our mentality as a species.

 How often do you find signs of the softness and nurturing curves of the wild in your city or town?
 How much do the buildings and streets you visit every day reflect an awareness of the chaos of the natural world?
 Our modern awareness has turned a blind eye towards what life actually looks like.
 If you live in an old town or city built before cars were a necessity, you will find these threads of our true heritage more visible, but modern design rarely acknowledges life.
 Rigidity and order, structure and discipline have taken over the places in our towns and lives where feeling, flow, emergence, and creativity used to reign.